BrendanGlancy/akron/linux/readme.md

     - From SCSI to SATA
 - Note bifurcation of sda and sr0 types
 - Different process can use diff drivers

+### Disk Drives as a metaphor for storage

+- AKA mass storage
+- Magnetice tape is linear, ie with beginning and end, cassette Optional
+- Notional disk, ie platter, has concentirc rings such that
+    - typology: hard (not removable) or floppy (removable)
+- Hard Disk Physical Structure - also Section 4.1.

+---

+- Recall that resource attributes are rwx (and maybe d, b, c)
+- Consider that access can be random or sequential with respect to rwx
+- Tape is intrinsically linear, and may or may not have directory at front
+- Disk is intrinsically random, and it requires a directory (and more)
+- Note that file objects are permitted to have various sizes
+    - which makes access interesting

+### Partitions

+- To be considered part of the "Unix Legacy" - show we start a list
+    - ASCII character, SCSI drives, 80-column screens, command lines
+- As root, perform: parted -l [partition editor, one of many]
+- Notable consequences
+    - Can have multiple partitions on one physical device
+    - One is deemed bootable, to contain, to contain the "master boot record"
+        - Start here: is amenable to OS updates
+        - Other may not even run often, and require intervention to update

+### MBR: Master boot record

+- From parted -l
+- Primary partition contains content that is automatically executed first
+    - Mine display program called a loader, named grub
+    - Mine also displays the Windows partition form Virtualbox
+- Secondary and extended partitions available
+- Pay attention:
+    - Command fdisk -l provides a useful view of physicla and logical devices
+    - Use of fdisk with other operand will change machine setup and perhaps "instability"